 Rangers defenseman Ryan McDonagh was selected by Montreal with the No. 12 pick in the 2007 NHL Draft, but former Canadiens general manager Bob Gainey traded him to New York in the Scott Gomez deal two years later.

 It looks like one of the worst trades in Canadiens' history, and one of the best for the Rangers.

 McDonagh tortured the Canadiens in the conference final with his powerful skating, his marvelous speed and his confidence to pinch deep into the offensive zone.

 Whether he was setting up goals (he had eight assists in the series), scoring them (he had two goals) or backchecking like crazy to take away a sure breakaway attempt by Brendan Gallagher, which he did in Game 2, McDonagh was a force and the Canadiens had no answer for him.

 GOALS: 6 | ASST: 7 | PTS: 13

 Martin St. Louis played the series with a heavy heart filled with grief.
 He buried his mother, France, after Game 1 in his hometown of Laval, Quebec, with the entire Rangers' traveling party, including players and coaches, by his side.

-He set the tone of Game 1 by scoring the opening goal at 4:35 of the first period.
-St. Louis scored the insurance goal in Game 2, putting the Rangers ahead 3-1, more than enough on a night when Lundqvist stopped 40 shots.
+He set the tone of Game 1 by scoring the first goal at 4:35 of the opening period.
+St. Louis scored the insurance goal in Game 2, putting the Rangers ahead 3-1, more than enough on a night when Lundqvist stopped 40 of 41 shots.

 St. Louis saved his best for overtime in Game 4, when he parked himself in the right circle, got the puck from Hagelin, walked in on Tokarski and ripped a shot into the top corner to give the Rangers a 3-2 win and a 3-1 lead in the series.